Translates numeric time coordinates to calendar times.

 result(:,5) --> seconds

 Other options: The result array will have the same dimensions as the input array.
 For a description of the other formats, see the documentation for ut_calendar.

-This version contains partial support for several calendar systems described in CF-1 conventions.
 The COARDS convention is also supported, as it uses the Gregorian calendar by default.
 This is the definitive reference for CF-1:

 Supported calendar systems:

 - Mixed Gregorian/Julian calendar as defined by UDUNITS.
 This is

 the default when the "calendar" attribute is missing.
 See caution